 They may be small, but nuts are packed with healthy fats, protein, and nutrients that make for a fantastic snack when you need a little pick-me-up or quick solution to manage your hunger for the time being.
 Nuts and the many nut butter varieties are a popular snack to take on the go because their high-fat content — don’t worry, it’s the healthy kind of fat — naturally helps curb appetites and cravings, including alcohol cravings.

 Nuts like almonds, peanuts, walnuts, and cashews make for a delicious treat and tasty butter spreads.
 In addition to their healthy fat levels, nuts are also rich in a variety of vitamins and minerals like vitamin B, vitamin E, zinc, selenium, iron, copper, calcium, magnesium, and manganese.
 Together, these nutrients promote good heart health, and healthy cholesterol, and reduce the risk of type 2 diabetes.
-The vitamin E commonly found in nuts also allows for healthy skin, hair, and a strong immune system.
+The vitamin E commonly found in nuts also allows for healthy skin, a full head of hair, and a strong immune system.